Langostino, by Eduardo Ferro

 El Fantasma Benito, by Eduardo Ferro

-In the pages of Patoruzú, he first took over Dante Quinterno's 'El Fantasma Benito' and then created such characters as 'Langostino', 'Bólido', 'Tara Service', 'Pandora' and 'Pampa Barbara'.
+In the pages of Patoruzú, Ferro first took over Dante Quinterno's 'El Fantasma Benito' and then created such characters as 'Langostino', 'Bólido', 'Tara Service', 'Pandora' and 'Pampa Barbara'.

 Bólido, by Eduardo Ferro

-Ferro additionally participated in Argentina's first animated film 'Upa en Apuros' (1942), which was an adaptation of Quinterno's comic series 'Patoruzú', and drew 'Chapaleo' for La Razón in the 1940s.
-In the 1980s he was a teacher in graphic art with the Carlos Garaycochea art school.
-In that period he was also present in Superhumor magazine with 'Yirolamo corresponsal'.
+Ferro additionally participated in Argentina's first animated film 'Upa en Apuros' (1942), an adaptation of Quinterno's comic series 'Patoruzú', and drew 'Chapaleo' for La Razón in the 1940s.
+In the 1980s, he was a teacher in graphic art with the Carlos Garaycochea art school.
+In that period, he was also present in Superhumor magazine with 'Yirolamo Corresponsal'.

 Yirolamo Corresponsal, by Eduardo Ferro